Phone numbers

 Treatment programmes

-For those who are suffering from long-term or severe symptoms of Generalised Anxiety Disorder, a treatment programme can be an effective way to develop long-term strategies for living with a mental health condition.
+For people who are suffering from long-term or severe symptoms of GAD, a mental health treatment programme can be an effective way to develop long-term strategies for living with your condition.
 These might take place:

 • On a day care or outpatient basis, where you attend a set number of full or half days each week, to receive tried and tested therapy